dgraph-io/dgraph-docs/content/query-language/multiple-query-blocks.md

 {{< /runnable >}}

-## Var Blocks
+## Variable (Var) Blocks

-Var blocks start with the keyword `var` and are not returned in the query results.
+Variable blocks (var blocks) start with the keyword `var` and are not returned in the query results, but do affect the contents of query results.

-Query Example: Angelina Jolie's movies ordered by genre.
+Query Example: _"Angelina Jolie's movies ordered by genre"_

 {{< runnable >}}
 {